ibm-cloud-docs/solution-tutorials/cloud-e2e-security-inprogress.md

    {: codeblock}

 ### Build the Docker image

+(**TODO** When adding the namespace below user gets an error that it already exists, need to make sure to add a unique identifier for the namespace used)

 1. [Build the Docker image](https://{DomainName}/docs/services/Registry?topic=registry-registry_images_#registry_images_creating) in {{site.data.keyword.registryshort_notm}}.
    - Find the registry endpoint with `ibmcloud cr info`, such as **us**.icr.io or **uk**.icr.io.